 I’m sorry but for the day that I was going to have ahead of me, 1 and possibly a half worms wasn’t going to cut it.

 My daughter deteriorated and became whiny and only wanted to sit and cuddle.
 While I love cuddles that means no work for mama which wasn’t horrible so we sat and watched a movie.
 She fell asleep on me and woke up each time I tried to move her off.
 This meant no meals were being prepped or washroom breaks so I enjoyed a book.

 My oldest son stepped in and helped with some chores and started dinner.
 My other son was lethargic and still coughing often, not eating and not in the best of moods.
-When my daughter awoke crying, I used this opportunity to run to the washroom and grab a drink, I also got to my stash of candy that was hidden in the kitchen cupboard.
+When my daughter started crying, I used this opportunity to run to the washroom and grab a drink, I also got to my stash of candy that was hidden in the kitchen cupboard.
 I made sure no one was looking and downed a gummy worm.
 Best tasting relief ever.
 It was the most delicious piece of candy I had and it hit the best spot.

 Gummy candies are my chocolate, my coffee, my tea, my whatever it is I need to get through one of those days.
 Do you love candy too but can’t get two bites in with the kids around?
 I suggest you find a place to keep your secret stash because when you just want to scream into a pillow or you’re exhausted, or you’re just plain old tired of the whining and fighting, it’s a great pick me up.

 I sat down next to my daughter and she asked me what that smell was.
 She could smell my candy, lol.
 I told her I had a glass of juice, although we only had apple juice at the time, I’m not sure why it would smell like candy.

 What’s your candy?